-Actual button location may vary with radio.
+Actual button location may vary with the radio.
 The individual buttons are described in the "Operation" section.

-The UConnect® system can be used with any Hands-Free Profile certified Bluetooth® cellular phone.
-See the UConnect® website for supported phones.
-If your cellular phone supports a different profile (e.g., Headset Profile) you may not be able to use any UConnect® features.
+The uconnect® phone can be used with any Hands-Free Profile certified Bluetooth® cellular phone.
+See the uconnect® website for supported phones.
+If your cellular phone supports a different profile (e.g., Headset Profile) you may not be able to use any uconnect® phone features.
 Refer to your cellular service provider or the phone manufacturer for details.

-The UConnect® system is fully integrated with the vehicle's audio system.
-The volume of the UConnect® system can be adjusted either from the radio volume control knob or from the steering wheel radio control (right switch), if so equipped.
+The uconnect® phone is fully integrated with the vehicle's audio system.
+The volume of the uconnect® phone can be adjusted either from the radio volume control knob or from the steering wheel radio control (right switch), if so equipped.

-The radio display will be used for visual prompts from the UConnect® system such as "CELL" or caller ID on certain radios.
+The radio display will be used for visual prompts from the uconnect[®] phone such as "CELL" or caller ID on certain radios.